Lingjie Chen 「陈凌杰」

 |Google Scholar | LinkedIn |

 Hi there, I'm Jason Chen!
-I'm an incoming Ph.D. student at the University of Illinois Urbana-Champaign (UIUC), where I will be advised by Professor Hanghang Tong.
+I'm a first-year Ph.D. student at the University of Illinois Urbana-Champaign (UIUC), advised by Professor Hanghang Tong.

 Publications